 10 good reasons to study at Thompson Rivers University

-- Internationally recognised university
+- Internationally recognized university

 - A lively and supportive campus community with a full range of facilities and services for international students